-Are babies and young children more vulnerable?
+Are babies and young children more vulnerable to vaccination side effects?

 In babies, fever is very common following the MenB (meningitis) vaccine, which is given, along with other routine injections, at two and four months, and indicates that the baby's body is responding to the vaccine (although not getting a fever doesn't mean it hasn't worked).